Telemetry / Serial Port Setup¶

-Set-up through the Mission Planner¶
+Set-up through the Ground Station¶

-The telemetry port is configured using parameters, which you can edit though your GCS.
-Using Mission Planner open the Config/Tuning | Full Parameter List page.
+The telemetry ports can be configured through the ground station by setting the parameters listed below.
+If you are using the Mission Planner open the Config/Tuning | Full Parameter List page.

 SERIALx_PROTOCOLparameters (where “x” is a number from 0 to 4, i.e. SERIAL1_PROTOCOL) control the protocol or purpose of the serial port.
 You will see on wiki pages including the Lightware Lidar page instructions for choosing the appropriate protocol.